Counterfactually Fair Conformal Prediction: INTRODUCTION

-\section{Introduction}
+\section{INTRODUCTION}

 As machine learning models are being increasingly used in high-stakes applications like healthcare, criminal justice, test score estimation, etc.; it is crucial to quantify and mitigate the associated bias \citep{barocas2016big,podesta2014big,corbett2023measure}.
 This problem has been extensively explored in the past for both regression and classification problems \citep{berk2018fairness,chouldechova2017fair,agarwal2019fair}.
 The general idea is to ensure that subpopulations are treated equally (group fairness) or focus on individual fairness such as counterfactual fairness~\citep{kusner2017counterfactual}.
 Although these fairness mitigation techniques are effective, most of them focus on point predictions and fail to capture the inherent uncertainty in ML models.
+Moreover, recent work~\citep{cresswell2024conformal} has shown that conformal prediction sets can improve decision quality in high-stakes tasks, underscoring the practical importance of uncertainty-aware prediction sets beyond point predictors.

 An appealing methodology that promotes model fairness under uncertainty is the idea of \textit{fair prediction sets} \citep{romano2020malice,liu2022conformalized}.
 These methods provide marginal coverage guarantees while enforcing a group-level fairness criterion.
 Typically, they adapt classical group-fairness metrics for point predictors (e.g., demographic parity) to the set-valued setting via inclusion-based definitions \citep{vadlamani2025a}.
 To the best of our knowledge, all these past works on fair prediction sets have focused on group-level fairness.
-Although the group-level fairness notion is a powerful tool, certain applications demand individual-level guarantees.
-Consider healthcare, for instance, where the intention could be to ensure a patient’s recommended treatment is not systematically influenced by protected attributes.
+Furthermore, recent human-subject studies~\citep{cresswell2025conformal} suggest that enforcing certain group-fairness criteria for prediction sets, such as equalized coverage, may inadvertently increase disparate impact, highlighting the need for alternative fairness notions for conformal prediction beyond group-level criteria.
+Thus, although group-level fairness is a powerful tool, certain applications demand individual-level guarantees.
+Consider healthcare, for instance, where the intention could be to ensure a patient’s recommended treatment is not systematically influenced by protected attributes; such concerns have been widely discussed in the context of fair machine learning for laboratory medicine~\citep{azimi2023optimizing}.
 A method can satisfy group-level parity yet still produce biased recommendations for particular individuals, which could be undesirable for such an application.
+Furthermore, as noted by~\citet{kusner2017counterfactual}, the notion of counterfactual fairness better captures the causality of bias in ML algorithms.

 The above motivates prediction sets with individual-level fairness.
 We extend counterfactual fairness notion to set-valued predictors: for a given individual, the prediction set should remain unchanged under counterfactual interventions on the protected attribute.
 For example, consider constructing a prediction set for a particular student’s SAT score; a counterfactually fair prediction set would be identical for that student whether we intervene to change their protected attribute (e.g., gender) or not.